Caudron Type B Multiplace: Design and development

 Instead of the nacelle and the twin booms that supported the empennage on the Type B, the Multiplace had a rectangular section, full length fuselage with the engine in the nose, built around four longerons and fabric covered.
 There was a long, open cockpit for passengers and pilot, the latter sitting at the back under a little cut-out in the wing trailing edge for better upward vision.
 The single, roughly rectangular rudder was entirely above the fuselage and was cut away on its underside to allow the deflection of the horizontal tail's trailing edge.
 The tailplane was mounted on top of the fuselage.
 The Multiplace had two pairs of mainwheels; each pair was mounted on a long skid with an upturned nose which extended beyond the wing both forward and aft.
 These held the aircraft close to a take-off attitude on the ground and in this way replaced the lower members of the tailbooms used on other Caudron types of the time.
 The rear fuselage was protected though by a very tall tailskid.
-The underwingskids were placed on longitudinally splayed extensions of the inner interplane struts and transversely braced by pairs of lighter struts to the bases of the centre section struts.
+The under-wing skids were placed on longitudinally splayed extensions of the inner interplane struts and transversely braced by pairs of lighter struts to the bases of the centre section struts.

 The Multiplace was completed only a few days before the competition began, leaving little time for testing.
 It flew to Anjou with four passengers.
-Bad weather on the first day made the intended programme impossible but the next day (17 June) was somewhat better and the organisers improvised a one-day event.
+Bad weather on the first day made the intended programme impossible but the next day (17 June) was somewhat better, and the organisers improvised a one-day event.
 René Caudron decided to take part, though only carrying three passengers in the Multiplace to reduce risks.
 Flown by Allard and with the engine running roughly, the aircraft climbed to perhaps 12 m before, as an onlooker described, "rearing up" (se cobra), turning rapidly, catching a wingtip on the ground and nosediving in.
 Three of the occupants escaped without major injury but one, a Caudron mechanic, broke a leg.
-The Multiplace was not rebuilt and Caudron did not use the fourteen cylinder Anzani engine again, though they frequently used other models.
+The Multiplace was not rebuilt and Caudron did not use the fourteen-cylinder Anzani engine again, though they frequently used other models.